| HISTORY OF PRINCES STREET |

 classes to abandon the cramped living conditions of the

-Old Town on mass and enjoy the wide open streets and grand
+Old Town on mass and enjoy the wide open streets and

-architecture of the New Town.
+grand architecture of the New Town.

-The increased divisons between rich and
+The increased divisons between

-greatest minds to shape world history but in the Old Town
+some of the greatest minds to shape world history but

-people where still living in
+in the Old Town people where still

-squalid and grossly insanitairy conditions.
+living in squalid and grossly insanitairy conditions.

 There was a cholera epedemic in the 1830's